 Burt Kinney graduated from the Gouverneur Wesleyan Seminary.
-He worked for a short time at a local furniture factory, pulling lathes at the Van Duzee saw mill.
-As a very young man he started working for the Dewey and Perrin Drug company then located in the "old Whitney drug store".
-In those days work began early in the morning often before 7 am with the mopping of the establishment, the icing of the refrigerators and the making of the ice cream, and continued until 10 or 12 o'clock at night.
+He worked for a short time at a local furniture factory, pulling lathes at the Van Duzee sawmill.
+As a very young man, he started working for the Dewey and Perrin Drug company, then in the "old Whitney drug store."
+In those days, work began early in the morning often before 7 am with the mopping of the establishment, the icing of the refrigerators, and the making of the ice cream, and continued until 10 or 12 o'clock at night.

 After Burt had been working at the drug store for several years, he came home with the news that his employer had offered to raise his salary from $10 a week to $12 and to send him to Albany College of Pharmacy.
 Mentor and boss A. W. Dewey, a druggist encouraged him to attend and paid for his education.
 He graduated in 1901.

 In 1902 Burt Kinney took possession of the drug business owned by A.W.
 Dewey who retired from the business due to poor health.
 It was slow going in the new store.
 His first day's sales totaled $157.90 and the second day $36.04.
 Operating on a limited amount of borrowed capital, he worked hard to keep from going under.
 It was Burt Kinney's industry and acumen which built the business.
 Patrons of the store were sure of a welcome when they entered and a courteous and willing attention to their needs.
 It was never too much trouble for B. O. to search for exactly the article the customer wanted, taking time to show a personal interest in the customer.